8155/LE/ob.md

 ## Onboarding process execution

-In order to proceed with onboarding process step, the `execute` api must be called:
+In order to proceed trough the onboarding process steps, the `execute` api must be called:
 ```
 /api/private/process/processes/{idProcess}/steps/!execute
 ```